MJoseph1234/makeshift/docs/templates.md

    Wraith
 ```

-Now, whenever we encounter the `{monster}` placeholder, we'll pick an option from the `monster` list.
+Now, whenever we encounter the `{monster}` placeholder, we'll pick an option from the `monster` definition list.
 We could still get "The Banshee Bay," but we might also get "The Spirit Bay," "The Phantom Bay," or "The Wraith Bay."

 Let's add some more placeholders.
 The word 'bay' is just a natural feature, and the word 'tides' is too.
 Let's replace those with a `{natural_feature}` placeholder.
-While we're at it, let's add a list of a few `natural_feature` choices.
+While we're at it, let's define `natural_feature` with a few choices.
 ```
 beach
    The {monster} {natural_feature}